1821653110Dx/note/python/Python_Standard_Library.md

 from pathlib import Path
 from zipfile import ZipFile

-with ZipFile('files.zip') as zip :		# open 'files.zip' and save its path to 'zip', then close it afther the followings are finished
+with ZipFile('files.zip') as zip :		# open 'files.zip' and link it to 'zip', then close it after the followings are finished
 	print(zip.namelist())	# get a list of file_names of 'zip', and print it

 	info = zip.getinfo('ecommerce/__init__.py')	# get info of 'ecommerce/__init__.py' of 'zip', and link it to 'info'